 These are handy units to have at home, but don’t feel you have to spend money to get the ideal col brew.
 A DIY way can be just as effective.

 Exception to the rule: Some brands manufacture brewing machines that pump (circulate) water through the grounds.
 This movement shortens the necessary brewing time so much that you can have a decent cup of cold brew after only 15 minutes.

 The machines mentioned above usually provide directions about ratios.
 Remember you can always customize it to your preference, but here’s a general guideline.

-Cold Brew Coffee Ratios: For each cup of coffee grounds you use, use four cups of water.
+Cold Brew Ratios: For each cup of coffee grounds you use, use four cups of water.
 (The average French Press may only take two or three cups of liquid, so change accordingly).

 Yes, that’s quite a strong brew even when compared with espresso.

 But remember the chemical reactions and flavors will be much different than what you’re used to with hot brewing.

 You can now decant the brew or leave it in the press.